Nobuhito Nakaoka

 Photo shot at E+Hive Gallery, by Joseph Hsien

-Raku pottery, developed in Japan during the 16th century, has become famous the world over for its unique qualities and subtle, unpretentious and natural beauty.
+Raku ceramic, developed in Japan during the 16th century, has become famous the world over for its unique qualities and subtle, unpretentious and natural beauty.

 The beauty of raku is the beauty of nature, and imparts the same calming effect on the viewer.
 The simplicity of the pieces enhances appreciation of its form and naturalness, and allows for relief, tranquility and a peacefulness of mind – comfort and ease indeed.

-E+Hive gallery is proud to present the raku pottery of Nobuhito Nakaoka, whose works exemplify the raku aesthetic of simplicity, uniqueness, and chance.
+E+Hive gallery is proud to present the raku ceramic of Nobuhito Nakaoka, whose works exemplify the raku aesthetic of simplicity, uniqueness, and chance.
 After completing high school in 1996, Nobuhito began studying under the renowned Tadashi Nishihata, perhaps the most accomplished traditional ceramist in Japan today.
-Nobuhito studied pottery and ceramics at the Industrial Research Institute of Kyoto, before embarking upon his solo career.
+Nobuhito studied ceramic and ceramics at the Industrial Research Institute of Kyoto, before embarking upon his solo career.

 Nobuhito has exhibited widely in Japan and has been highly awarded for his work, including winning the 2011 Kobe Biennale Contemporary Ceramics Competition, the 2013 Award of Excellence for the 30th Tanabe Art Museum Grand Prize Tea Ceremony Fine Art Exhibition, and the 2015 Kobe Biennale Contemporary Ceramics Competition for the 32nd Nagasaki Award Tokumo Ceramics Exhibition.